Sleep Hygiene explained

 Some of the most common medical situations that may cause insomnia include:

 Whereas someone who has sleep deprivation will usually be able to get better sleep each night if they simply make a few lifestyle changes, someone with insomnia may be unable to achieve the same level of sleep despite doing everything right in terms of their sleep hygiene.
 In these cases, it is best to seek professional medical help to improve your insomnia.
 Otherwise, you run the risk of additional serious health problems caused by lack of sleep.
+Cultivating healthy habits could also help prevent some of the issues mentioned above.

-A: Kids and teens require a bedtime routine just as adults do.
+Kids and teens require a bedtime routine just as adults do.
 Fortunately for children and teenagers, they don't have to create these routines for themselves; however, as a parent, this is a job you must take on.

 For starters, set bedtimes for each of your children.
 Younger children require more sleep and, therefore, should go to bed earlier than teenagers.
-It's wise to have a policy of keeping devices like smart phones, televisions, and tablets out of the bedroom at night.
+It's wise to have a policy of keeping devices like smartphones, televisions, and tablets out of the bedroom at night.
 Also remind your children that their beds should only be used for sleeping and not for studying, reading, or using the computer.

-A: It is almost a sure thing that after you have a baby, you're going to lose sleep while they are a newborn.
+It is almost a sure thing that after you have a baby, you're going to lose sleep while they are a newborn.
 The good news is, this stage doesn't last forever..
 To help you better manage this period of sleeplessness, try the following tips:

 - Trade-off when it comes to nightly diaper changes and feedings (when possible)